AungZinTun/django-nuxt/setting-up-backend.md

 # backend/settings.py
 CORS_ORIGIN_WHITELIST = ('http://127.0.0.1:3000',)
 ```
 This is the default development server that Nuxtjs uses.
 You can configure yours accordingly.
+That's it for this part.

+Make sure you checkout the Part-2 to learn how to add authentication to your Nuxtjs frontend.